Trade Stock Indices

 Candlestick Charts

-For traders the basic technical analysis tool that they use is the chart.
-There are three types of charts: line charts, bar stock indices charts and candlestick charts.
-The type of chart most commonly used by traders is the candle chart.
-This is because the candlestick chart has a visually appealing format that clearly represents the movement of market prices, by displaying different colors for different movements; that blue color when prices close higher than they opened or red colour that represents when prices close lower than they open.
+For traders the basic technical analysis tool which they use is the trading chart.
+There are 3 types of charts: line charts, bar stock indices charts and candle charts.
+The type of chart most often used by traders is the candlestick chart.
+This is because the candle chart has got a visually appealing/identifiable format which clearly represents the movement of market prices, by displaying different colors for different movements; that blue color when prices close higher than where they opened or red color that represents when prices close lower than where they open.
 In addition these candlesticks show the distance between the open and close price & this forms the body of the candlestick.
 This body of the candlestick is looks similar to the wax part of a real candle.
-The highest point of the price will be drawn with what is referred to as a shadow, the shadow is a thin poking line that is drawn above the candlestick & it looks similar to the wick of a real stick.
-There is also another shadow drawn below the candlesticks & this one represents the lowest point of the market price.
+The highest point of price will be drawn using what is referred to & known as a shadow, this shadow is a thin poking/protruding line that is drawn above the candle & it looks very similar to the wick of a real stick.
+There's also another shadow drawn below the candlesticks & this represents the lowest point of market price.

-The information drawn by the candlesticks is known as OHCL - which represents Opening trading price, High, Low and Closing price.
+The information drawn by the candlesticks is known as OHCL - which represents Opening price, High, Low & Closing price.

-Japanese candles were created in Japan by a traditional rice trader that used to trade futures, his name was Homma Munehisa, he later moved to trading the Tokyo market that was in 18th Century and he made a fortune trading the Tokyo market using these candles: He is said to have made over 100 consecutive winning trades.
+Japanese candles were created in Japan by a traditional rice trader that used to trade futures, his name was Homma Munehisa, he later moved to trading the Tokyo market that was in 18th Century and he made a fortune trading the Tokyo market using these candlesticks: He's said to have made over a 100 consecutive winning trade transactions.

-In addition to showing the graphical representations of price traders also use candle patterns to gauge and determine the strength of the price movement.
-Traders also study these candle patterns so that to learn how to interpret and trade signals from the various different candlestick patterns.
-Traders wanting to about the various candlesticks patterns can learn from our indices section under the technical analysis topics, the various candlestick patterns used to trade Indices are:
+In addition to showing the graphical representations of price traders also use candle patterns to gauge and determine the momentum of the price movement.
+Traders also study these candle patterns so that to learn how to interpret and trade signals from the various different candle patterns.
+Traders wanting to about the various candlesticks patterns can learn from our indices section under the technical analysis topics, the various candle patterns used to trade Indices are:

 1.Long and short Candles